Uruguay Energy Information

 Renewable in % Electricity Production

-As part of the National Energy Policy 2005-2030, Uruguay aimed to increase the share of renewables in total primary consumption to 50% by 2015 (compared with 35% in 2005), with a specific goal of 1.2 GW of wind.
-The main target was achieved in 2014 with renewables accounting for 58% of the primary consumption, while 1.2 GW of wind capacity was reached in 2016.
+The target set in the National Energy Policy 2005-2030 to reach a 50% share of renewables in total primary consumption in 2015 (compared with 35% in 2005) was achieved in 2014 with renewables accounting for 58% of the primary consumption; the additional goal of 1.2 GW of wind capacity was reached in 2016.

 Measures set to promote renewables include a call for RES tenders and a Feed-in Tariff (FiT) scheme for wind.